 About Brannam Medical Centre

-We are a team of doctors, nurses, healthcare assistants, receptionists and administration staff working hard to deliver a wide range of excellent primary care medical services to over 19,000 patients.
+Brannam Medical Centre is a partnership consisting of 12 doctors and 1 pharmacist leading a team of doctors, nurses, advanced clinical professionals, healthcare assistants, receptionists and administration staff working hard to deliver a wide range of excellent primary care medical services to over 19,000 patients.

 Barnstaple Alliance